Make Yer Own Signature American Chili Powder, Pahdna

 This is important, especially to readers in other countries: American chili powder is very differerent than chile powder (with an "e") in Mexico and most other countries.

 In most other countries, chile powder is simply ground hot red chiles, usually just one cultivar, but occasionally more, and it is much hotter than American chili powder.
-In Mexico, if you mix chile powder with other herbs and spices it is called salsa en polvo(thanks to reader
+In Mexico, if you mix chile powder with other herbs and spices it is called salsa en polvo.

-Here's a simple recipe that beats the snot out of anything you can buy in a jar.
+Here's a simple recipe that beats the snot out of most anything you can buy in a jar.
 It is a great opportunity for you to make your own signature spice blend.
-Want to add more chipotle or garlic powder, I won't stop you.
-Dried Scotch Bonnets?
+Want to add more garlic powder, I won't stop you.
+Dried chipotle?
+Scotch bonnets?
 Why not?

 You can buy powdered chiles, but the results are better if you grind them fresh.
 The size and weight of the average pod can vary significantly from store to store and from season to season.
 To help you plan, here are some conversions that are sorta average.